protontypes/open-sustainable-technology/README.md

 - [PowSyBl Open Load Flow](https://github.com/powsybl/powsybl-open-loadflow) - An open source implementation of the load flow API that can be found in PowSyBl Core.
 It supports AC Newtow-Raphson and linear DC calculation methods.
 - [matpower](https://github.com/MATPOWER/matpower) - A package of M-files for solving power flow, continuation power flow and optimal power flow problems using MATLAB or Octave.
 - [energyRt](https://github.com/energyRt/energyRt) - Making Energy Systems Modeling as simple as a linear regression in R.
-- [MVS](https://github.com/rl-institut/mvs_eland) - The multi-vector simulator allows the evaluation of local sector-coupled energy systems that include the energy carriers electricity, heat and/or gas.
+- [MVS](https://github.com/rl-institut/multi-vector-simulator) - The multi-vector simulator allows the evaluation of local sector-coupled energy systems that include the energy carriers electricity, heat and/or gas.
 - [PowNet](https://github.com/kamal0013/PowNet) - A least-cost optimization model for simulating the Unit Commitment and Economic Dispatch of large-scale (regional to country) power systems.
 - [OpenIPSL](https://github.com/OpenIPSL/OpenIPSL) - A library of power system component models written in the Modelica language that can be used for power system dynamic analysis, such as phasor time-domain simulations.
 - [pyam](https://github.com/IAMconsortium/pyam) - A Python package for data-wrangling, analysis and visualization of integrated-assessment scenarios and energy systems modeling results.
 - [RAMP](https://github.com/RAMP-project/RAMP) - A bottom-up stochastic model for the generation of high-resolution multi-energy profiles, conceived for application in contexts where only rough information about users' behaviour are obtainable.
-- [PowerGAMA](https://bitbucket.org/harald_g_svendsen/powergama/src/master/) - A Python package for hour-by-hour optimal power flow analysis of interconnected power systems with variable energy sources and storage systems.
 - [POMATO](https://github.com/richard-weinhold/pomato) - An easy to use tool for the comprehensive analysis of the modern electricity market.
-- [PowerGAMA](https://bitbucket.org/harald_g_svendsen/powergama/) - A lightweight simulation tool for high level analyses of renewable energy integration in large power systems.
+- [PowerGAMA](https://bitbucket.org/harald_g_svendsen/powergama/wiki/Home) - A lightweight simulation tool for high level analyses of renewable energy integration in large power systems.
 - [Power System Analysis Toolbox](http://faraday1.ucd.ie/psat.html) - A Matlab toolbox for electric power system analysis and simulation.
 - [USelectricity](https://github.com/RamiKrispin/USelectricity) - Forecast the US demand for electricity.